 Bottom line: Asteroid Apophis is a relatively large body, noteworthy for its extremely close approaches to Earth in 2029, 2036 and 2068.
-Astronomers in Hawaii have now measured a Yarkovsky effect for this asteroid – a change in its orbital motion, due to a tiny push imparted by sunlight as the asteroid spins – as they strive to pin down the asteroid’s orbit with precision.
+In February 2021, astronomers at the University of Hawaii updated their measurements for the Yarkovsky effect for this asteroid – a change in its orbital motion, due to a tiny push imparted by sunlight as the asteroid spins – reducing the impact probability for the 2068 flyby further.

 Eddie Irizarry of the Sociedad de Astronomía del Caribe (Astronomical Society of the Caribbean) has been a NASA Solar System Ambassador since 2004.
 He loves public outreach and has published multiple astronomy articles for EarthSky, as well as for newspapers in Puerto Rico.
 He has also offered dozens of conferences related to asteroids and comets at the Arecibo Observatory.